 Our Cognitive Behavioural Therapy MSc degree is designed for current professionals wishing to develop their expertise in cognitive behaviour therapy (CBT).

-This master’s course will equip you with the expertise to apply CBT techniques across a range of practices within psychology and with diverse groups of patients.
+This master’s course will equip you with the expertise to apply CBT techniques across a range of practices within physical and mental health, and with diverse groups of patients.
 Drawing on a range of approaches to CBT practice and enquiry, this course will enable you to make a significant contribution to research and practice across a range of settings including public, private and third sectors.

-Designed for therapists, psychologists, counsellors and other mental health professionals, our Cognitive Behavioural Therapy MSc course aims to provide you with up-to-date multidisciplinary scientific and academic knowledge of CBT.
+Designed for therapists, psychologists, counsellors and other mental and physical health professionals, our Cognitive Behavioural Therapy MSc course aims to provide you with up-to-date multidisciplinary scientific and academic knowledge of CBT.

-You will consider theoretical and practical issues relating to deliver of CBT within a range of emotional and complex mental health disorders.
+You will consider theoretical and practical issues relating to the delivery of CBT within a range of emotional and complex mental health disorders.

 You’ll explore a range of specialist topics such as:

-You will also be required to complete a minimum of 200 supervised clinical hours in a work placement over the duration of the programme and work with a minimum of 8 clients who have been assessed and treated using CBT.
+You will also be required to complete ongoing supervised clinical hours in work-based learning over the duration of the programme and work with clients who have been assessed and treated using CBT.

 Your personal and professional development is individually monitored and supported throughout the programme via annual reviews and appraisals with a tutor from the programme team.